Matthew Brown is a rising star in the “New South” political machine. He’s also, he knows, a complete fraud.

-But suddenly tasked with organizing the state’s first execution in a decade, Matthew’s carefully constructed charade begins to crumble.
-At the same time, a sprawling investigation that is roiling all of government, led by a mysterious special prosecutor, threatens to sweep Matthew up in its wake when he discovers a potentially deadly ecological scandal that he himself may have unwittingly set in motion.
+But suddenly tasked with organizing the state’s first execution in a decade, Matthew’s comfortable charade is threatened when a sprawling investigation uncovers a potentially deadly ecological scandal that he himself may have unwittingly set in motion.
+Meanwhile, Matthew finds himself declared legally dead, putting him in a seemingly unending, absurd struggle to literally reclaim his life.

 In the midst of this storm arrives Hero, the 12-year-old daughter Matthew never knew existed.
 Possessing a bruising wit and new emotional wounds, she relentlessly batters Matthew, who comes to believe that this relationship with his newfound daughter may be his only chance for personal redemption.

-The Late Matthew Brown is a satire of race and bureaucracy and the struggle to build meaningful relationships while living within two worlds at once, the Old South and the New.
+The Late Matthew Brown is a satire of identity, bureaucracy, and the struggle to build meaningful relationships while living within two worlds at once, the Old South and the New.

 Essays and Articles